kelseyhightower/intro-to-kubernetes-workshop/labs/initialize-a-certificate-authority.md

 # Initialize a certificate authority

 In this lab you will setup the necessary PKI infrastructure to secure the Kuberentes API for remote communication.
-This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to generate TLS certificates.
+This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority.

 ## Download and install cfssl